 A small selection of some of our team members’ recent open-access and academic publications related to this project are included below.

-Elena Fiddian-Qasmiyeh‘s recent pieces on representations of displacement in the Middle East, on local community responses to the arrival of refugees from Syria, and on ‘refugee-refugee humanitarianism’ include:
+Elena Fiddian-Qasmiyeh‘s recent and forthcoming pieces on representations of displacement in the Middle East, on local community responses to the arrival of refugees from Syria, and on ‘refugee-refugee humanitarianism’ include:

 Fiddian-Qasmiyeh, E. (2017) ‘Syrian refugees in Turkey, Jordan and Lebanon face an uncertain 2017,’ The Conversation, 4 Jan.
 2017

 Fiddian-Qasmiyeh, E. (2016) ‘Palestinian and Syrian Refugees in Lebanon: Sharing Space, Electricity and the Sky,’ Refugee History, 21 Dec.
 2016.

 Fiddian-Qasmiyeh, E. (2016) ‘Refugee-Refugee Relations in Contexts of Overlapping Displacement,’ International Journal of Urban and Regional Research, ‘Spotlight On’ The Urban Refugee “Crisis”.
 25 Nov.
 2016.